ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Methods

-\textbf{Operator IR} (\textbf{(12)} in \rfig{taxonomy}) is a lower-level intermediate representation that is closer to machine code, often including explicit parallelism and memory allocation.
+\textbf{Operator IR} (\textbf{(12)} in \rfig{pipeline}) is a lower-level IR, closer to machine code, including explicit parallelism and memory allocation.
 TVM uses an Operator IR named Tensor IR.

-\textbf{Backend IR} (\textbf{(13)} in \rfig{taxonomy}) is the language used by the backend(s) that the ML compiler uses.
-For example, the CUDA language is a Backend IR for CUDA, LLVM IR is a Backend IR for LLVM, and so on.
-The ML compiler might use multiple backends, for example if both CPU and GPU can be utilized.
+\textbf{Backend IR} (\textbf{(13)} in \rfig{pipeline}) is the language used by the backend(s) that the ML compiler uses.
+For example CUDA IR, LLVM IR, and so on.
+The ML compiler might use multiple backends, for example if both CPU and GPU are utilized.

-\textbf{Entropy} is used in this paper as a measure of how difficult a trigger is to guess.
-It is defined as the number of successful binary guesses that would be required to correctly determine the trigger, given full knowledge of the trigger style.
+\textbf{Entropy} is a measure of difficulty in guessing a trigger.
+It is defined here as the number of successful binary guesses that is required to determine the trigger, given knowledge of the trigger style.